 Incidental catch in the Gulf of Alaska directed pollock fishery is low.
-For tows classified as pollock targets in the Gulf of Alaska, more than 95% of the catch by weight consists of pollock (Table 1.2).
-The most common managed species in the incidental catch are arrowtooth flounder, Pacific cod, flathead sole, Pacific Ocean perch and the shortraker/rougheye rockfish complex.
-The most common non-target species are eulachon, capelin, squid, grenadiers, and various shark species.
+For tows classified as pollock targets in the Gulf of Alaska between 2003 and 2007, about 95% of the catch by weight consisted of pollock (Table 1.2).
+Nominal pollock targets are defined by the dominance of pollock in the catch, and may include tows where other species were targeted, but where pollock were caught instead.
+The most common managed species in the incidental catch are arrowtooth flounder, Pacific cod, flathead sole, Pacific Ocean perch, miscellaneous flatfish, and the shortraker/rougheye rockfish complex.
+The most common non-target species are squid, eulachon, various shark species (e.g., Pacific sleeper sharks, spiny dogfish, salmon shark), and grenadiers.
+Bycatch estimates for prohibited species over the period 2003-2007 are given in Table 1.3.

-Kodiak is the major port for pollock in the Gulf of Alaska, with 59% of the 2001-2005 landings.
-Sand Point and Dutch Harbor are also important ports, sharing 28% of 2001-2005 landings.
-Secondary ports, including Cordova, Port Moller, King Cove, Akutan, Seward, account for the remaining 13% of the 2001-2005 landings.
+Kodiak is the major port for pollock in the Gulf of Alaska, with 62% of the 2003-2007 landings.
+In the western Gulf of Alaska, Sand Point, Dutch Harbor, King Cove, and Akutan are important ports, sharing 37% of 2003-2007 landings.
+Secondary ports, including Cordova, Seward, and Homer account for the remaining 1% of the 2003-2007 landings.

 Since 1992, the Gulf of Alaska pollock TAC has been apportioned spatially and temporally to reduce potential impacts on Steller sea lions.
 The details of the apportionment scheme have evolved over time, but the general objective is to allocate the TAC to management areas based on the distribution of surveyed biomass, and to establish three or four seasons between mid-January and autumn during which some fraction of the TAC can be taken.
 The Steller Sea Lion Protection Measures implemented in 2001 established four seasons in the Central and Western GOA beginning January 20, March 10, August 25, and October 1, with 25% of the total TAC allocated to each season.
 Allocations to management areas 610, 620 and 630 are based on the seasonal biomass distribution as estimated by groundfish surveys.
-In addition, a new harvest control rule was implemented that requires a cessation of fishing when spawning biomass declines below 20% of unfished levels.
+In addition, a new harvest control rule was implemented that requires suspension of directed pollock fishing when spawning biomass declines below 20% of the reference unfished level.